Film and TV drama

 How do I become a studio executive?

-Studio executives are at the top of their game. typically involves progression through any or some of the script roles - reading, writing or editing roles.
+Studio executives are at the top of their game.
+Typically it involves progression through any or some of the script roles - reading, writing or editing.
 Many also have prior experience of working in other areas of film and TV production.
-You can to apply to ScreenSkills’ Trainee Finder
+You can to apply to ScreenSkills’ Trainee Finder.

-Get a degree: Degrees in English or psychology are relevant, or you might be interesting in screenwriting courses.
+Degrees in English or psychology are relevant, or you might be interested in screenwriting or media studies courses.
 Have a look at ScreenSkills’ list of recommended courses and select one in film and TV or search for one in screenwriting.
 We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the film and TV industries.

 Get business skills: